-As a result of pondering this ‘train of thought’ I am sure the concepts behind the quote “the joy of the Lord is your strength” are the foundation of Psalm 5:11-12 ….
+The concepts behind the quote – “the joy of the Lord is your strength” – are surely the foundation of Psalm 5:11-12 ….
 “But let all who take refuge in you be glad; let them ever sing for joy.
 Spread your protection over them, that those who love your name may rejoice in you.
 For surely, O LORD, you bless the righteous; you surround them with your favour as with a shield”

 Habakkuk 3:17-19 is a good example of the quote from Nehemiah at work … “Though the fig tree does not bud and there are no grapes on the vines, though the olive crop fails and the fields produce no food, though there are no sheep in the pen and no cattle in the stalls, yet I will rejoice in the LORD, I will be joyful in God my Saviour.
 The Sovereign LORD is my strength; ………”

-Even in the midst of troubles, rejoicing in the Lord because of who He is and what He has done provides us with strength to hold onto Him.
-In fact, the Sons of Korah produced Psalm 46 to emphasise this.
+Rrejoicing in the Lord because of who He is and what He has done provides us with strength.
+Strength to hold onto Him.
+Even in the midst of troubles.
+In fact, the Sons of Korah produced Psalm 46 which emphasises this.
 Surely, this is a great Psalm, very well-known with some classic memory verses.
 So much so that I include it here for you to read/meditate.
 Soak it in ……

 God is our refuge and strength, an ever-present help in trouble.

 Therefore we will not fear, though the earth give way and the mountains fall into the heart of the sea,